 - Mukesh Bulsara

 A graduate of Warwick Business School and a Chartered Accountant, Mukesh is a specialist Corporate Finance Lead Advisor.
-With over 20 years of dedicated Mergers & Acquisitions experience in the ‘Big 4’ and now as Director of Corporate Finance at MHA MacIntyre Hudson, Mukesh has a proven track record of leading teams on successful transactions across a wide range of sectors, locally and worldwide.
+With over 20 years of dedicated Mergers & Acquisitions experience in the ‘Big 4’ and now as Director of Integrity Corporate Finance, Mukesh has a proven track record of leading teams on successful transactions across a wide range of sectors, locally and worldwide.

 Interacting daily with companies, lawyers, bankers, accountants and other business professionals, Mukesh provides strategic and forward-thinking advice to his clients and to the LBV board.